prominenceai/deepstream-services-library/README.md

 DSL is released under the [MIT License](LICENSE).
 Contributions are welcome and greatly appreciated.
 Contributor guidelines and code of conduct are still TBW.

 ## Instructional Videos
 Vist our YouTube channel for instructional videos on using DSL (and DMS) ...
-Note: still in the early stages, but new content will be added weekly.
+Note: this is still in a very early stage as the DSL/DMS APIs, and demonstartion application, are still in developement, but new content will be added weekly.
+There is no audio yet, but some might find the videos helpful in understatnd DSL.
 <br>

 [<img src="/Images/youtube-link.png">](https://www.youtube.com/channel/UCxaJo95fbp2aFXopdquF96Q)